instantOS/instantos.github.io/docs/wmsettings.md

 ## Control Commands

 Runtime control is provided by `instantwmctl`.
-See the canonical [instantwmctl command reference](instantwmctl.md) for commands and examples.
+See the [instantwmctl command reference](instantwmctl.md) for commands and examples.
-For actions usable in keybindings, `instantwmctl action --list` is the current runtime-generated list.
+`instantwmctl action --list` prints the actions usable in keybindings.

 ## Runtime Control

-instantWM provides the `instantwmctl` command-line tool for runtime control.
-See the [instantwmctl](instantwmctl.md) documentation for a complete reference.

 instantWM reads status text from the X11 root window name property (X11) or writes to the status bar directly (Wayland).
 Configure a status command in your config: